 Start boiling the water for the grits.
 Once it starts boiling slowly stir in the grits and salt.
 Return it to a boil.
 Cover and cook on low for 20 minutes stirring often.

 Heat a pan over medium-high heat.
 Add a swirl of oil to the pan and cook the tasso/prosciutto/pancetta and onions.
 Cook until the onions are translucent.
 That usually takes about 4-5 minutes.
 Don’t let them burn.
 Add the whole bowl of shrimp and marinade to the pan.
-Cook for another 7-8 minutes, just until shrimp are pink.
+Cook for another 3-5 minutes, just until shrimp are slightly pink.
+Deglaze with wine.
+Reduce by half.

 Add the heavy cream.
 Stir until well combined.
 Let simmer for a minute or two.